JessLorenzo/jessica-lorenzo-whimsyreads/README.md

 Provide visuals of your app's screens.
 You can use pictures of hand-drawn sketches, or wireframing tools like Figma.

+You can view the mockups in this [PDF file](assets/mockups/Mockups Whimsy Reads.pdf).

 ### Data

 Describe your data and the relationships between the data points.
 You can show this visually using diagrams, or write it out.